-2.5.2.2.1 RAMP Indicators
+2.5.2.2.1 NCRMP Indicators

-Benthic percent cover of coral, macroalgae, and crustose coralline algae are surveyed as a part of the Pacific Reef Assessment and Monitoring Program (RAMP) led by the PIFSC ESD.
-No RAMP field work was conducted in the PRIA in 2021.
+Benthic percent cover of coral, macroalgae, and crustose coralline algae are surveyed as a part of the NOAA's National Coral Reef Monitoring Program (NCRMP) led by the PIFSC ESD.
+No NCRMP field work was conducted in the PRIA in 2022.